 Examination of selected topics of special interest to students in the field of psychology, on an occasional basis.
 Specific topics will be announced in the class schedule when this course is taught.

-132 INTERVIEWING AND COUNSELING TECHNIQUES 3 UNITS
+132 INTERVIEWING AND COUNSELING TECHNIQUES

-CSU, Associate Degree Applicable Prerequisite: Psychology 100.
+CSU, Associate Degree Applicable Prerequisite: PSYCH 100.
+Lecture: Minimum 48 hours per semester

 Methods of interviewing and counseling for the student preparing for public service agency employment.

 133 GROUP DYNAMICS